 Leaders while looking for new ideas might also drive changes within the organization.
 A leader must inspire positive changes in the employees to work towards the common objective.
 This can be achieved by effective communication with the stakeholders.

 A manager’s responsibility is to fulfill the task that satisfies the leader’s vision.
 They are responsible for finding the best way to implement the vision, working with different teams, and making sure they align with the goals and achieve efficiency.
 They also need to control the process, communication flow, tools, and information.
 Everyone in the organization needs to share the vision of the leaders, but that does not mean everyone needs to know every detail.
-So it is the manager’s responsibility to control the aspects and keep them in right place and on track.
+So it is the manager’s responsibility to control the aspects and keep them in the right place and on track.

 Leaders inspire people and managers drive their success